Everything We Know About Shania Twain’s New Album, ‘Now’

 The Album Cover

-For the first time in many years, Twain needed to find a new producer for her new project.
+When crafting Now, for the first time in many years, Twain needed to find a new producer.
 In June of 2015, she offered an update about that process.

 “I’m just looking in general for people.
 I’ve been listening to a lot of records and looking at a lot of music history and trying to determine, ‘Okay, who is responsible for that song that I love, or who is responsible for this record that I love or that sound that I love?'”
 Twain explained at the time.
 “I’m narrowing it down that way, as opposed to by genre.

 “It’s kind of like dating for the first time,” she added.
 “It’s a bit awkward, because I didn’t really know how to work with anybody else.
-After all those years, it’s been a real learning curve — that is a good way to put it.”
+After all those years, it’s been a real learning curve — that is a good way to put it."

-An April 25 press release confirmed that “Life’s About to Get Good” is Twain’s first single from her new album; Twain tells Taste of Country Nights that her son helped pick it.
-The singer debuted her new single during her headlining set at the 2017 Stagecoach Country Music Festival on April 29; the song is also being used in an ad for NBC’s 2018 Winter Olympics coverage.
+An April 25 press release confirmed that "Life's About to Get Good" would be Twain's first single from Now; Twain tells Taste of Country Nights that her son helped pick it.
+The singer debuted her new single during her headlining set at the 2017 Stagecoach Country Music Festival on April 29; the song is also being used in an ad for NBC's 2018 Winter Olympics coverage.

 “I was at home, looking out at the ocean, and I said to myself, ‘Here I am stuck in this past of negativity, but it’s so beautiful out.
 I’m not in the mood to write a feeling-sorry-for-myself song,'" Twain recalls of the inspiration for "Life's About to Get Good."
 "You can’t have the good without the bad.
 And that’s what the song ended up being about.”